Gamelander4/Pollution_Sensor/index.md

 - What you've accomplished since your previous milestone
 - What your biggest challenges and triumphs were at BSE
 - A summary of key topics you learned about
-- What you hope to learn in the future after everything you've learned at BSE
+- What you hope to learn in the future after everything you've learned at BSE-->

 # Second Milestone

-**Don't forget to replace the text below with the embedding for your milestone video.
-Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

 <iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-For your second milestone, explain what you've worked on since your previous milestone.
-You can highlight:
-- Technical details of what you've accomplished and how they contribute to the final goal
-- What has been surprising about the project so far
-- Previous challenges you faced that you overcame
-- What needs to be completed before your final milestone -->
+<h2>What I did</h2>
+I downloaded the code for the project and tested it to make sure that it works.
+The code takes the data obtained from the sensors and displays it on the dashboard every 2 minutes.
+<h2>Surprises</h2>
+Something that suprised me was that the code on the website was not correct.
+Because of this, I had to download the code for the project from a different source, which I was not expecting to do.
+<h2>Challenges</h2>
+I originally tried to run the code in Visual Studio Code (vscode).
+However, the import statements were not being resolved.
+I then realized that vscode is meant for circuit python and I have to use Mu Editor instead.
+Once I loaded the code on Mu Editor, my sensor started collecting data.
+<h2>What's next</h2>
+I need to add in graphs for temperature and humidity.
+I also need to gather sufficient data in preparation for my modification.

 # First Milestone

-<iframe width="560" height="315" src="https://www.youtube.com/embed/vMsY0QPQG54?si=xhl9RdO6KkTonCTO" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/dMCmXLNTNCk?si=dgDzs9UOXm1tZf2u" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 <h2>What I did</h2>
 For my first milestone, I completed the hardware aspect of my project.
 I soldered the wires in the air quality sensor as well as the temperature and humidity sensor.
 I then soldered pin headers and the wirings connecting the sensor  into the breadboard.
 Finally, I soldered the processor and co-processor on top of the pinhearders.